objectrocket/python-client/README.rst

 Building Documentation
 ^^^^^^^^^^^^^^^^^^^^^^
-To build the documentation, invoke ``tox -e doc`` from the top level directory.
+To build the documentation, invoke ``tox -e docs`` from the top level directory.
 The HTML index can then be found at ``docs/build/html/index.html``.